Spotted fevers develop when a tick carrying the infection bites a person.

 Like Rocky Mountain spotted fever Rocky Mountain Spotted Fever (RMSF) Rocky Mountain spotted fever is a potentially fatal rickettsial infection that is transmitted by dog ticks and wood ticks.
 It causes a rash, headache, and high fever.
 People become infected... read more , other spotted fevers may occur in the United States and other parts of the world (see table Some Rickettsial and Related Infections).
 These infections occur mainly in the spring and summer, when adult ticks are active and people are likely to be in tick-infested areas.
 In warmer climates, the disease may occur throughout the year.
 Mediterranean spotted fever can occur year-round in the Mediterranean region because it is transmitted by the brown dog tick and thus may be acquired indoors.

 About 5 to 7 days after a bite, a fever, fatigue, muscle aches, and headache develop.
 The eyes are red, and people feel generally unwell.
 A small buttonlike sore covered by a black scab (eschar) develops at the site of the bite.
 Usually, nearby lymph nodes are swollen.
 About 4 days after the fever starts, a red rash appears on the forearms and spreads to most of the body, including the palms and soles.
 Fever typically lasts over a week.

 When appropriately treated, these infections rarely cause serious problems or death.
-Problems are more likely to occur in older people and people who already very ill.
+Problems are more likely to occur in older people and in people who already very ill.